lydiaYchen/GAI/README.md

-##  <a name='Paper List'></a>Mandatory Paper Reviews

-Paper reading and reviews are the key activities in this course.
-To pass the course, you need to
-- Submit 3  reviews
-- Present at least one paper
-- All reviews need to be submitted to the ILIAS by the last week of the semester.

 Check [Paper Reading List](PaperList.md)

 ##  <a name='Courseteam'></a>Course team
 This course will be mainly taught by [Prof. Lydia Y Chen]([https://lydiaychen.github.io/]) .
 The course team is composed of a number of PhDs  who support the course through guest lectures.

 Lydia can be alwasy reached at **lydiaychen@ieee.org**.
 In order to get prompt response about the course, put the email title starting with [GAI24]